CancerCellBiology/Lebedev-et-al-NB-EPO-/README.md

 # Lebedev-et-al-NB-EPO-
-code source from "EPO and NGF promote cell death escape and are implicated development of aggressive neuroblastoma."
+code source
-This repository contains codes used for elastic net, synergy predictions and UMAP-based clustering.
+This repository contains codes used for UMAP-based clustering and differential genes analysis.
 Exapmle files for each code are also provided.
 Requirements:
 Python 3.7
-Codes were written and optimized for use with Spider 4.1 Python libraries: pandas numpy sklearn ccipy umap hdbscan matplotlib
+Codes were written and optimized for use with Spider 4.1 Python libraries: pandas numpy statsmodels scipy umap hdbscan matplotlib